If you would like to view this service, please contact [email protected]

 A covenant is a set of promises that we make to one another, in a Unitarian Universalist religious community, in light of something larger than ourselves.
 A covenant is a commitment to the relationships we have with one another and to making, maintaining and strengthening those relationships, a religious practice, even when and especially when times are difficult.
 We make that commitment to relationship, because together we can achieve something important that we could not achieve by ourselves.
 Because these religious communities we form matter not only in our own lives, but in the lives of people we have never met and may not ever know.

-This is a pre-recorded video, shared with the permission of today’s speaker, the Rev. David Pyle who is the Regional Lead and a Congregational Life Consultant with the MidAmerica Regional Staff.
+This service includes a pre-recorded video, shared with the permission of today’s speaker, the Rev. David Pyle who is the Regional Lead and a Congregational Life Consultant with the MidAmerica Regional Staff.

 Rev. Pyle holds a Masters of Divinity from the Meadville Lombard Theological School and a Bachelors of Arts in History and Political Science from East Tennessee State University.
 He completed his Clinical Pastoral Education Residency at Advocate Lutheran General Hospital in Park Ridge, Illinois.
 He has served as a minister for congregations in California, Michigan, and Illinois, and as an Administrator for a congregation in Texas.
 He also serves as the Deputy Command Chaplain for the Army Reserve Sustainment Command.
 He lives in Oak Grove, Kentucky.